gvwilson/thirdbit/src/fiction/santas/index.md

 "This way."

 The chamber was even larger than Finner had realized.
-He froze as a statue of a hyena turned its head.
+He froze as a statue of a hyena bared its teeth at him.
 "Automated defenses,"
 Santa Hood said without breaking stride.
 "Pretty standard in a place like this.